sandeeppanda92/aib-data/md/careers/technical-senior-software-engineer-ethermint.md

 ## We're looking for someone who has:
 * At least 5 years of programming experience.
-* Significant experience with Golang, Rust, or C++.
+* Significant experience with Golang.
 * Extensive understanding of the Ethereum state machine, including the EVM, transaction structures, state mechanics, etc.
 * Experience with the go-ethereum or parity codebase.
 * Expertise in blockchain technologies.